Fire Weather Index (FWI) System

 FWI Fire Behavior Indices

-There are 3 fire behavior indices in the FWI system:
+There are three fire behavior indices in the FWI system:

 - The Initial Spread Index (ISI) is analogous to the NFDRS Spread Component (SC).
 It integrates fuel moisture for fine dead fuels and surface windspeed to estimate a spread potential.
 ISI is a key input for fire behavior predictions in the FBP system.
 It is unitless and open ended.